slavaim/MacOSX-Kernel-Filter/README.md

 The hooker code can be found in DldHookerCommonClass.cpp .

 The driver uses C++ templates to avoid code duplication.
 Though Apple documentation declares that C++ templates are not supported by I/O Kit it is true only if a template is used to declare I/O kit object.
 You can compile I/O kit module with C++ template classes if they are not I/O Kit classes but template parameters can be I/O Kit classes.
 As you probably know after instantiation a template is just an ordinary C++ class.
 Template classes support is not required from run time environment.
 You can't declare I/O Kit class as a template just because a way Apple declares them by using C style preprocessor definitions.

+Below is a call stack when IOStorage::open was hooked by IOServiceVtableDldHookDldInheritanceDepth_0::open_hook

+`
+DldIOService::open at DldIOService.cpp:364
+DldHookerCommonClass::open at DldHookerCommonClass.cpp:621
+IOServiceVtableDldHookDldInheritanceDepth_0::open_hook at IOServiceDldHook.cpp:20
+IOStorage::open at IOStorage.cpp:216
+IOApplePartitionScheme::scan at IOApplePartitionScheme.cpp:258
+IOApplePartitionScheme::probe at IOApplePartitionScheme.cpp:101
+IOService::probeCandidates at IOService.cpp:2702
+IOService::doServiceMatch at IOService.cpp:3088
+_IOConfigThread::main at IOService.cpp:3350`

 To load driver run the following commands, in my case the project's directory is /work/DL/GitHub/DLDriver